 Nydia’s Yoga Therapy Studio has been successful in participating in Yoga Research.

-Nydia Tijerina Darby has developed protocols for the Yoga Asana practices utilized in the research programs.
+Owner, Nydia Tijerina Darby, has developed protocols for the Yoga Asana practices utilized in the research programs.
 She has also mentored and trained the yoga teachers in the protocol and has supervised the programs on site at the studio.
 The NYT Yoga Research Team is the first of its kind and is recognized by the International Association of Yoga Therapists as a program that offers 200 hours of specialized continuing education for certified yoga instructors.

 SYR is the West’s foremost academic yoga research conference.
-SYR showcases some of the best new research and offers multiple poster sessions as well as ample opportunities to interact with other scientists, experts and professionals in the field.
+It showcases some of the best new research and offers multiple poster sessions as well as ample opportunities to interact with other scientists, experts and professionals in the field.
 SYR 2014 will be held at the Kripalu Center for Yoga & Health in the beautiful Berkshires in western Massachusetts.